Annual vintage car rally arrives in Rome on 16 May 2019.

 Teams come from all over the world, and the race is only open to cars produced before 1957 and selected from the models which took part in the original race.

 The round-trip route between Brescia and Rome is similar to that of the original race, with the cars leaving Brescia on 16 May.
-The cars are expected to arrive on Rome's Via Veneto at about 20.15 on 17 May, before continuing the journey the following morning.
+The cars are expected to arrive in Rome on 16 May at about 20.45 on Via Veneto - where automobile enthusiasts traditonally gather to admire the spectacle - before continuing the journey the following morning.